Programme for Health Service Improvement

 The Programme for Health Service Improvement (PHSI) consists of eighteen major programmes covering Service Design / Improvement, Service Delivery and Enabling Services.
 It is being delivered through the individual projects within these programmes and the considerable cohort of leaders and staff engaged in delivering these projects and programmes.
 It is supported by a network of programme offices at national and local level.

 The leadership of the Health Service is committed to support and promote transformational and sustainable improvement in services.
 This investment enables our services to engage in programmatic change as the capacity within the already operationally stretched system is not there to deliver such transformation.This investment is what differentiates this Programme from previous transformation attempts.
-In 2017 the Programme is continuing to build our internal capabilities and is actively recruiting dedicated Change and Project Management personnel.
+The Programme is continuing to build our internal capabilities and is actively recruiting dedicated Change and Project Management personnel.

 The guiding principle of the Programme is that all projects should aim to make it possible to implement integrated models of care, with an emphasis on developing Primary Care services.